Perform surveys with IPS Setup

 - Move at a steady pace toward the next survey point and tap the Confirm Survey Point button when you reach it without stopping or pausing.

 Follow the planned path as closely as possible.
-Confirm the survey points in the specific places they were placed when sketched in Plan mode.
+Confirm that the survey points are in the specific places they were placed when sketched in Plan mode.
 For example, if you sketched a point near a wall, move to and confirm the point near the wall.

 - Confirm each survey point location in order until you reach the last one.

 Once the last survey point is confirmed, the recording stops and the Upload button appears.
 The survey recording is completed and you can now upload it to the IPS Recordings feature service.

 When you have surveyed every area in the facility where you want to enable IPS, you can use the recordings to create a positioning file.

 When you confirm the final survey point on a path, the survey automatically ends and the Upload Recording button appears.
 You can now upload the survey to your ArcGIS organization and use it to create an indoor positioning file.